 Your end-of-year financial review: our tips

-As we approach the end of the year and the dust settles on Jeremy Hunt’s Autumn statement, now is a good time for some financial planning.
+As we approach the end of the year and the dust settles on Jeremy Hunt’s Autumn statement and the new energy price rise announcements, now is a good time for some financial planning.

-It might be a busy time, but it’s worth taking the time to reflect on the past year, consider how the changes from the Autumn budget could affect you, and do some pre-planning so you know what to focus on in the year ahead.
+It might be a busy period, but it’s worth taking the time to reflect on the past year, consider how the changes from the Autumn budget could affect you, and do some pre-planning so you know what to focus on in the new year.

 Time for reflection

 What financial lessons did you learn this year?
 What worked well, and what would you like to improve on?